nichoth/jazz-signals-v1/README.md

 ):() => void
 ```

 This will create a new `BrowserLocalAuth`, and subscribe the passed in signals to its events.
-The return value is a function that will unsubscribe from the `BrowserLocalAuth`.
+The return value is a function that will unsubscribe from `BrowserLocalAuth`.
 See [the example](https://github.com/nichoth/jazz-signals/blob/main/example/todo-app.tsx#L33) for a demonstration of how the unsubscribe function can be used.

+You would want to look at the `authStatus.value.logout` property to see what view to display, and call `authStatus.value.signUp` or `authStatus.value.signIn` to handle creating an account or logging in.
+See [an example of handling auth](https://github.com/nichoth/jazz-signals/blob/main/example/login.tsx#L54).

 ## example
 See an example of an application that consumes this package in the [example directory](https://github.com/nichoth/jazz-signals/tree/main/example).